cyang019/matrix/README.md

 # matrix
-* A light-weighted BLAS Wrapper
+* A BLAS/LAPACK Wrapper that focuses on quantum mechanical operations